Dakotahernandez/SDL-redblack-tree-visualizer/README.md

-# SDL-redblack-tree-visualizer
+# SDL-RedBlack-Tree-Visualizer

-goal
+## Goal
-   Implement a Red-Black Tree data structure and visualize its operations using the SDL_Plotter class.
-The primary goal is to understand the properties of Red-Black Trees, implement the insertion, deletion, and rebalancing operations, and create a visual representation of the tree using SDL_Plotter.
+The goal of this project is to implement a Red-Black Tree data structure and visualize its operations using the `SDL_Plotter` class.
+The primary objectives are:

+- To understand the properties of Red-Black Trees.
+- Implement insertion, deletion, and rebalancing operations.
+- Create a visual representation of the tree using `SDL_Plotter`.

-Naming Conventions
+## Naming Conventions

-Documentation Standard
+### Documentation Standard

- Comments
+#### Comments
- Comment all code that is not super simple and straightfoward Comments must explain what is happening and why Function Block Comments
+- Comment all code that is not simple and straightforward.
- //*
+- Comments must explain **what** is happening and **why**.

+#### Function Block Comments
+/*
  * description:
  * return:
  * precondition:
  * postcondition:
- *
  */

-requirements
+Requirements

+SDL2
-  SDL2 and SDL_MIXER
+SDL_MIXER
+javascript
+Copy code

+Just copy this content and save it as `README.md` in your project folder.